TeamNED/gregtech6-chinese-translation/README.md

 I'm so buzy these days, so i may update it after I've done all works >_<

 ## Current Works:
-  - Translate all english description into Chinese
+  - Translate all English description into Chinese
   - Make the translations make sense
   - Sleep :P (I like sleeping!!My heaven!!)